Top 10 Customer Experience KPIs Every CX Leader Should Track

 Faster response times mean more efficient processes and more satisfied customers.

-Here’s how to determine your FRT:
+Here’s how to determine the FRT:

 Average First Reply Time = Total time taken to send first reply ÷ Number of tickets addressed